joeywang4/Flexo/UPFlexo/README.md

 ## Build UPFlexo packers

-### 0. Install Flexo packer
+### 0. Install the Flexo compiler

-Please refer to the [README](../README.md) file in the parent directory about how to install Flexo compiler.
+Please refer to the [README](../README.md) file in the parent directory about how to install the Flexo compiler.

 ### 1. Compile AES and Simon decryption circuits